based on Reviews

 Moringa

-The body can synthesize vitamin A from beta-carotene - a vitamin that is important for vision, bones and mucous membranes, among other things.
+From beta-carotene, the organism can synthesize vitamin A – a vitamin that u.a. is important for vision, bones, and mucous membranes.
 Carrots contain so much beta-carotene that the body can synthesize 1,700 micrograms of vitamin A from 100 g of carrots.

-Moringa leaf powder contains an average of 3,600 micrograms of vitamin A – which is just over twice the amount found in fresh carrots.
+Moringa leaf powder contains an average of 3,600 micrograms of vitamin A – which is slightly more than twice the amount found in fresh carrots.

 potassium

-Fresh bananas provide 380 mg of potassium per 100 g, banana powder 1,480 mg of potassium/100 g.
+Fresh bananas provide 380 mg of potassium per 100 g, while banana powder provides 1,480 mg of potassium per 100 g.
 Powder from dried moringa leaves contains 1,300 mg of potassium.

 iron

 Moringa leaf powder contains an average of 28 mg of iron per 100 g, while fresh spinach contains 4 mg per 100 g.
-Dried spinach powder contains 35 mg of iron, slightly more than the moringa value.
+Dried spinach powder contains 35 mg of iron, slightly higher than moringa.

 Oranges provide 30-50 mg of vitamin C per 100 g.
-Fresh moringa leaves provide 220 mg and dried moringa powder provide 17 mg of vitamin C per 100 g.
+Fresh moringa leaves provide 220 mg, and dried moringa powder provides 17 mg of vitamin C per 100 g.

-Moringa leaf powder contains an average of ~85 mg of vitamin E per 100 grams - depending on when it is harvested (older leaves contain more vitamin E than young leaves).
-That's a lot for a leafy vegetable.
-These usually only contain between 2-4 mg of vitamin E. Oils, on the other hand, contain between 4 and 50 mg of vitamin E per 100 grams.
-And the leader, wheat germ oil, provides 185 mg of vitamin E. Moringa is therefore in second place among the best sources of vitamin E.
+Moringa leaf powder contains an average of approximately 85 mg of vitamin E per 100 grams, depending on the time of harvest (older leaves contain more vitamin E than young leaves).
+This is a lot for a leafy vegetable.
+These typically only contain between 2-4 mg of vitamin E. Oils, on the other hand, contain between 4 and 50 mg of vitamin E per 100 grams.
+And the top-ranked source, wheat germ oil, provides 185 mg of vitamin E. This makes moringa the second best source of vitamin E.

-Normally, vitamin E is found in significant amounts in foods that are high in fat, such as nuts, oilseeds and oils.
-In these foods, vitamin E, which has a highly effective antioxidant effect, protects the fats from spoiling.
+Vitamin E is normally found in significant amounts, especially in high-fat foods such as nuts, oilseeds, and oils.
+In these foods, vitamin E, a highly effective antioxidant, protects the fats from spoilage.

-Due to the large amounts of vitamin E, in the native countries of the Moringa tree, fatty foods or dishes are prepared with Moringa leaves, which greatly increases the shelf life of these foods.
+Due to the large amounts of vitamin E, high-fat foods or dishes with moringa leaves are prepared in the native countries of the moringa tree, which greatly increases the shelf life of these foods.

-Most foods provide far less than 1 mg of vitamin B2 per 100 g.
-Only liver provides more than 3 mg per 100 g.
-Moringa leaf powder provides a full 2 mg of vitamin B2 with just a daily portion of 10 g, making it the plant-based food richest in B2.
+Most foods provide well under 1 mg of vitamin B2 per 100 g.
+Only liver contains more than 3 mg per 100 g.
+Moringa leaf powder provides a full 2 mg of vitamin B2 with just a 10 g daily serving, making it the plant-based food richest in B2.

 Cardiovascular diseases

-Diuretic properties as well as a lowering effect on blood pressure and Blood lipids make Moringa oleifera an interesting plant in the field cardiovascular diseases.
+Diuretic properties and a lowering effect on blood pressure and Blood lipids make Moringa oleifera an interesting plant in the field of cardiovascular diseases.

-Basic experiments suggest that the rare forms of thiocarbamate and mustard oil glycosides found particularly in Moringa have a hypotensive effect.
-The substance niacinin and its derivatives, which are also contained, could lower blood pressure by inhibiting calcium channels.
+Basic experiments suggest that the rare forms of thiocarbamate and mustard oil glycosides, particularly found in Moringa, have a hypotensive effect.
+The substance niacinin and its derivatives, which are also present, could lower blood pressure by inhibiting calcium channels.

-The diuretic effect, which provides an additional positive In vivo tests have also confirmed that it promises to have an effect on blood pressure.
-The substances responsible are probably polar molecules such as saponins, flavonoids and organic acids (cf. Kumolosasi, E. et al. 2021.
+The diuretic effect, which has an additional positive In vivo experiments have also confirmed that it promises to have an effect on blood pressure.
+The substances responsible are presumably polar molecules such as saponins, flavonoids, and organic acids (cf. Kumolosasi, E. et al. 2021.
 Antihypertensive Activities of Standardized Moringa oleifera Lam.
 (Merunggai) Extracts in Spontaneously Hypertensive Rats.
 Sains Malaysia.
 50(3):769–778).

 diabetes

-In addition to basic research with various extracts from the Moringa leaf, there are also a manageable number of potentially promising clinical studies on diabetic diseases (cf. Stohs, SJ, Hartman, MJ 2015.
+In addition to basic research studies with various extracts from the Moringa leaf, there is also a manageable number of potentially promising clinical studies on diabetic diseases (cf. Stohs, SJ, Hartman, MJ 2015.
 Review of the Safety and Efficacy of Moringa oleifera.
 Phytother Res.
 29(6):796–804).

-A clinical study with 55 type II diabetics examined the antidiabetic effect of Moringa in more detail.
-46 people received either 8 g of Moringa leaf powder or a preparation made from neem tree seeds daily.
-Another 9 people served as a control group.
-After 40 days, the participants in the Moringa group had significantly reduced fasting blood sugar. and a reduced postprandial blood sugar level (after a meal) (cf. Kumari, DJ 2010.
+A clinical study involving 55 type II diabetics examined the antidiabetic effect of moringa in more detail.
+Forty-six participants received either 8 g of moringa leaf powder or a neem seed preparation daily.
+A further nine participants served as a control group.
+After 40 days, participants in the moringa group showed significantly reduced fasting blood sugar. and a reduced postprandial blood sugar level (after a meal) (cf. Kumari, DJ 2010.
 Hypoglycaemic effect of Moringa oleifera and Azadirachta indica in type 2 diabetes mellitus.
 Bioscan.
 5(2):211–214).

 Another study with 60 type II diabetics found a similar effect.
-The test group received two tablets of a preparation made from moringa leaf that was specially prepared for the study.
-The exact dose is not specified in the study. not specified, but is probably around 1-2 g of leaf powder daily.
-The control group received no preparation.
-Both groups were instructed to follow a calorie-reduced diet.
-After 90 days, the control group had a 9% reduction in postprandial blood sugar level.
-In the Moringa group, this value was even reduced by 29% (see.
-Giridhari, VA et al. 2011.
+Each test group received two tablets of a specially prepared Moringa leaf preparation.
+The exact dose is not disclosed in the study.
+The dosage is not specified, but is presumably around 1–2 g of leaf powder daily.
+The control group received no supplement.
+Both groups were instructed to follow a calorie-restricted diet.
+After 90 days, the control group showed a 9% reduction in postprandial blood sugar levels.
+In the Moringa group, this level was even reduced by 29% (see Giridhari, VA et al. 2011.
 Anti diabetic property of drumstick (Moringa oleifera) leaf tablets.
 Int J Health Nutr.
 2:1–5).

-Even the short-term administration of large amounts of moringa leaf powder can affect blood sugar.
-For example, a group of 17 type II diabetics and 10 healthy people were given a control meal and a meal with 20 g of moringa leaf powder on two days.
-Three hours after eating, the blood sugar level was measured every 30 minutes.
-It turned out that the blood sugar level after the meal with the moringa leaf powder rose less than that of the control group.
-The reduction was greater in the diabetics than in the healthy people and was statistically significant at several points in time.
-The authors suspect that both the fiber content and the secondary plant substances were responsible for the effect (see.
+Even the short-term administration of large amounts of moringa leaf powder can influence blood sugar.
+For example, a group of 17 type 2 diabetics and 10 healthy individuals were given a control meal and a meal containing 20 g of moringa leaf powder on two days.
+Blood sugar levels were measured every 30 minutes for three hours after eating.
+The results showed that blood sugar levels after the meal with moringa leaf powder rose less than those in the control group.
+The reduction was greater in the diabetics than in the healthy individuals and was statistically significant at several time points.
+The authors suspect that both the fiber content and the secondary plant substances were responsible for the effect (see [link missing].
 Leone, A. et al. 2018.
 Effect of Moringa oleifera Leaf Powder on Postprandial Blood Glucose Response: In Vivo Study on Saharawi People Living in Refugee Camps.
 Nutrients.
 10(10):1494).

 Overall, Moringa oleifera shows promising capacity to support normal blood sugar levels, especially in the presence of type II diabetes and during a calorie-restricted diet.